Visit our Sister Sites:

-Here's a flower with three names.
+This good looking, versatile flower has three names.
 The most common name is Bachelor Buttons.
-They are also known as Cornflower.
-And, to a few, they are known as the "Boutonniere" flower.
+If you call it Cornflower, you are also correct..
+It is also known as the "Boutonniere" flower.
 Years ago, it was stylish to place these small, one inch flowers in button holes of suits.

 Bachelor Button colors include blue, pink, lavender, red, white, maroon, and rose.

 Bachelor Buttons grow to a height of 1 to 3 feet.
 Flowers bloom on thin stems.
 Even though people do not put them in button holes of suits any longer, Bachelor Buttons remain a very popular flower.